Gastric Sleeve Surgery: Qualifications, Complications, and More

-The gastric sleeve procedure — also called vertical sleeve gastrectomy — is often an option for people who are not eligible to safely have other bariatric procedures.
+The gastric sleeve surgery procedure — also called vertical sleeve gastrectomy or vertical gastric sleeve — is often an option for people who are not eligible or do not qualify to safely have other bariatric procedures.

 |How you lose weight:

 ||Reduces the size of the stomach and restricts the amount of food you can eat at one time, helping you feel full sooner.|

 ||Weight loss is slower than gastric bypass.
 Expect to lose 50 to 80 percent of excess body weight within 12 months after surgery.|

 ||Two to four weeks.|

 Gastric Sleeve Procedure: Weight Loss Surgery Eligibility and Qualifications

 Although the number of stand-alone weight loss gastric sleeve procedures is increasing, many times this gastric sleeve operation is a first step in a two-part process.

 For people who are either extremely obese or have health problems that make them ineligible for gastric bypass surgery, the vertical sleeve gastrectomy procedure is an option to help them start losing weight.

 After a few years, most people lose enough weight to complete the second step of the process — typically with the duodenal switch procedure — for further weight loss.